Can a dirty air filter in house make you sick?

-If you or a family member has been sneezing, coughing, and generally not feeling well, you may be sick or experiencing symptoms caused by a dirty air filter.
-Many homeowners don't realize that a clogged air filter could be causing them to experience cold and flu-like symptoms.
-If an air filter becomes clogged, poor circulation will occur.
-This could cause unwanted moisture to stick around and cause mold, which is a pain to remove and can lead to long-term health complications.
+If you or a family member has been sneezing, coughing, and generally feeling unwell, it could be due to a dirty air filter.
+Many homeowners don't realize that a clogged air filter can cause cold and flu-like symptoms.
+When an air filter becomes clogged, poor circulation will occur, leading to unwanted moisture and mold growth.
+This can cause long-term health complications.

 Elisa Michocki